ices-eg/wg_WGSFD/VMS-datacall/Data preparation and submission.md

 1.
 # Part2

 Partoneoftheseguidelineshaveguidedyouthroughtheinstallationofallthesoftware needed to process your data into the formats specified in the data call.
-Now, part two willfocusonguidingyouthroughtheeightsteps3 blocksthatcomprisetheworkflow: eflalo\_tacsat\_preprocessing.R, eflalo\_tacsat\_analysis\_R and data\_submission.R
+Now, part two will focus on guiding you through the steps3 blocksthatcomprisetheworkflow: eflalo\_tacsat\_preprocessing.R, eflalo\_tacsat\_analysis\_R and data\_submission.R

-.Theaim is to get your data converted into the format specified in ICES DATSU: [http://datsu.ices.dk/web/selRep.aspx?Dataset=145](http://datsu.ices.dk/web/selRep.aspx?Dataset=145)
+.The aim is to get your data converted into the format specified in ICES DATSU: [http://datsu.ices.dk/web/selRep.aspx?Dataset=145](http://datsu.ices.dk/web/selRep.aspx?Dataset=145)

 The work flow was developed in R, the principal objective being to facilitate the submission of data in the specified format by providing all country institutions with a standardised tool for data extraction.
 This will make data outputs more comparable and easier to work with.